Considerations on the suppression of charged particles and $\pi^0$ in high energy heavy ion collisions: ( ) : dependence

+Suppression studies at LHC energies up to very large $p_T$ values \cite{Chatrchyan12, Abelev13, Aad15}, for charged particles, evidence a maximum suppression in the 5-8 GeV/c $p_T$ range, for a given centrality.
+While the absolute value of the maximum suppression depends on centrality, its position is in the same region of $p_T$.
+Although at RHIC energies the measured $p_T$ range is much smaller than the region where the $R_{AA}$ starts to increase, based on the larger range in $p_T$ for $\pi^0$ \cite{Adare12}, one could conclude that the maximum suppression for different centralities is in the same range of $p_T$, i.e. 5-8 GeV/c.
+This is the main reason to focus the present considerations on the suppression phenomena in this $p_T$ range.

-As expected, $\langle N_{sc} \rangle/\langle N_{part} \rangle$ has large values at low $\langle N_{part} \rangle$, the system size and collision energy dependence being rather small.
-With increasing $\langle N_{part} \rangle$ towards very central collisions, although the percentage of nucleons undergoing single collisions decreases, the difference between the various systems becomes significant.
-Using the latest results obtained at RHIC for Cu-Cu and Au-Au collisions at $\sqrt{s_{NN}}$=200 GeV \cite{Alver06, STAR_AuAu_200, Adler04} and at LHC for Xe-Xe at $\sqrt{s_{NN}}$=5.44 TeV \cite{XeXe_data} and Pb-Pb at $\sqrt{s_{NN}}$=2.76 and 5.02 TeV \cite{PbPb_Raa}, we obtained the values of $R_{AA}$ for $5<p_T<8$ GeV/c presented in Figure \ref{fig-3}a. $R_{AA}$ scales as a function of $\langle N_{part} \rangle$ at RHIC ($\sqrt{s_{NN}}$=200 GeV) and LHC energies, separately, as it was shown in the above mentioned papers.
-Within the error bars, a slight difference, i.e. a bit larger suppression is observed for central Cu-Cu and Xe-Xe collisions relative to Au-Au and Pb-Pb respectively, at the corresponding $\langle N_{part} \rangle$.
-The highlighted areas corresponding to the experimental values of $R_{AA}$ represent the systematic uncertainties and the error bars are the statistical uncertainties, for the cases where both were available (Pb-Pb at $\sqrt{s_{NN}}$=2.76 and 5.02 TeV, Xe-Xe at $\sqrt{s_{NN}}$=5.44 TeV, Au-Au (PHENIX) and Cu-Cu at $\sqrt{s_{NN}}$=200 GeV), while in the case of Au-Au (STAR) the error bars represent the square root of statistical and systematic uncertainties added in quadrature.
-The suppression due to the core of the fireball $R^{core}_{AA}$:
+Using the latest results obtained at RHIC for Cu-Cu and Au-Au collisions at $\sqrt{s_{NN}}$=200 GeV \cite{Alver06, STAR_AuAu_200, Adler04}, at LHC for Xe-Xe at $\sqrt{s_{NN}}$=5.44 TeV \cite{XeXe_data} and Pb-Pb at $\sqrt{s_{NN}}$=2.76 and 5.02 TeV \cite{PbPb_Raa}, we obtained the mean values of $R_{AA}$, averaged over the $5<p_T<8$ GeV/c region, presented in Figure \ref{fig-4}a. $R_{AA}$ scales as a function of $\langle N_{part} \rangle$ at RHIC ($\sqrt{s_{NN}}$=200 GeV) and LHC energies, separately, as it was shown in the above mentioned papers.
+Within the error bars, a small difference, i.e. a slightly larger suppression is observed for central Cu-Cu and Xe-Xe collisions relative to Au-Au and Pb-Pb respectively, at the same $\langle N_{part} \rangle$.
+The highlighted areas represent the systematic uncertainties, while the error bars are the statistical uncertainties, for the cases where they have been reported separately (Pb-Pb at $\sqrt{s_{NN}}$=2.76 and 5.02 TeV, Xe-Xe at $\sqrt{s_{NN}}$=5.44 TeV, Au-Au (PHENIX) and Cu-Cu at $\sqrt{s_{NN}}$=200 GeV), while in the case of Au-Au (STAR) the error bars represent the square root of statistical and systematic uncertainties added in quadrature.
+Another aspect worth being considered is the so called core-corona effect \cite{Becattini04, Bozek05, Werner07, Steinheimer11, Becattini08, Becattini09, Aichelin09, Aichelin10_2, Bozek09, Schreiber12, Gemard14, Petrovici17} on the suppression estimate.
+The contribution to the $p_T$ spectra in A-A collisions from a nucleon suffering a single collision is similar with the spectra from pp MB collisions at the same energy.
+Therefore, one should first correct the experimental spectra of A-A collisions with the contribution coming from single binary collisions (corona) in order to obtain the spectra of the core: